gabriellegall/twitch_bi/README.md

 ```

 ### Target architecture
 While the PoC uses a local folder `/data` for output files, the architecture could be compatible with a cloud environment like AWS S3, GCP, or Azure Blob Storage, allowing cloud BI tools to query the data directly.
-For instance, we can imagine to import the reporting Parquet files from Azure Blob Storage into a Power BI Semantic Model using PowerQuery:
+For instance, we can imagine importing the reporting Parquet files from Azure Blob Storage into a Power BI Semantic Model using PowerQuery:

 ```mermaid
 graph LR;